 Goutam started working at Amazon as a Research Scientist from Aug 2020.
 He graduated from the department in July 2020.
 His primary research interests include revenue management, choice modeling and assortment optimization.
 He is also interested in finance, statistics and machine learning.
 Before his PhD, he graduated from IIT Bombay, India with a major in Electrical Engineering and a minor in Math in 2014.
 He has also worked as a Research Scientist at SAS Institute, Pune for a year.

-Julien Grand-Clement is a fifth-year PhD candidate who graduated from Ecole Polytechnique (Paris, France) in Optimization and Algorithms in 2016.
-He works with Pr.
-Vineet Goyal and Pr.
-Carri W. Chan from Columbia Business school on robust control of Markov chains and related applications in healthcare and hospital maintenance.
+Julien Grand-Clement started his Ph.D. in 2016 after graduating from Ecole Polytechnique (Paris, France) in Optimization and Algorithms in 2016.
+He works with Vineet Goyal and Carri W. Chan from Columbia Business school on robust control of Markov chains and related applications in healthcare and hospital maintenance.
 He will join HEC Paris as Assistant Professor in August 2021.

 Jinsheng joined the IEOR Department as a PhD student in September 2017.
 Before coming to Columbia University, he attended the University of Cambridge and graduated with a B.A. in Mathematics in 2016.
 His current research interests lie in applied probability and stochastic processes.

 Jingtong Zhao is a Ph.D. student at Columbia IEOR Department.
 She received her B.S. in Operations Research: Financial Engineering from Columbia University in 2016.
 She is advised by Professor Van-Anh Truong.